 Each host organisation, usually a church or community centre, is backed up by further organisations collecting non-perishable food and providing volunteers.

-The Trussell Trust has launched 250 foodbanks nationally and in 2011-12 foodbanks fed 128,687 people nationwide, which is expected to rise to over 230,000 in 2013.
+The Trussell Trust has launched over 400 foodbanks nationally and last year foodbanks fed over a million people nationwide.
 There are collection days at schools during Harvest festivals and Supermarket days where customers are asked to donate an item from the shopping list.

-Trussell Trust foodbanks have seen the biggest rise in numbers given emergency food since the charity began in 2000.
-Almost 350,000 people have received at least three days emergency food from Trussell Trust foodbanks during the last 12 months, nearly 100,000 more than anticipated and close to triple the number helped in 2011-12.
 Rising cost of living, static incomes, changes to benefits, underemployment and unemployment have meant increasing numbers of people in the UK have hit a crisis that forces them to go hungry.
-This dramatic rise in foodbank usage predates April’s welfare reforms, which could see numbers increase further in 2013-14.
 There is a real risk of families running out of food before the end of the month and children coming hungry to school not having had a warm dinner the night before let alone breakfast, and our old folk choosing heating over food.

 Please help in whatever way you can.